 Also of interest is that Syosset has more people living here who work in computers and math than 95% of the places in the US.

-Syosset is a very ethnically-diverse town.
+Syosset is an extremely ethnically-diverse town.
 The people who call Syosset home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Syosset residents report their race to be White, followed by Asian.
-Important ancestries of people in Syosset include Irish, German, Russian, and Polish.
+Important ancestries of people in Syosset include Italian, Irish, German, Polish, and Russian.

 The most common language spoken in Syosset is English.
-Other important languages spoken here include Chinese and Korean.
+Other important languages spoken here include Chinese and Langs. of India.